F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 This Company In Brief

-The faucet collection is well thought out and artfully coordinated and the components used in the faucets, especially the ceramic cartridges and aerators, are some of the best available.
+The Flusso faucet collection is well thought out and artfully coordinated, and the components used in the faucets, especially the ceramic cartridges and aerators, supplied by various European companies, are some of the best available.

-The faucets are of generally good to excellent quality using top-line components.
-For the price, they are a good value backed by a strong warranty.
+For the price, the faucets are a good value backed by a strong warranty.

 Infinity Wall-Mounted Lavatory Faucet